-Social Media, E-commerce and Baidu as Search Engines
+Search Engines in China: Social Media, E-commerce and Baidu

 In China, people connect to the internet overwhelmingly on mobile phones and they spend a lot of their day on social media apps.
 WeChat, Weibo, Red, Douyin and e-commerce sites like Taobao and Tmall are where people are likely to encounter new brands, products and services online for the first time and may also trigger their product buying process.

 They’re likely to check shopping recommendation apps like Red, look for information and recommendations on WeChat, check influencer/KOL recommendations on Weibo, look for opinions and unboxing videos on Douyin and then check on e-commerce sites to see price comparisons and reviews from customers.
 They might even go directly to Taobao or Tmall as their first step.
 At each step along the way, they’ll encounter ads and will also be looking hard for discounts, coupons, giveaways, lucky draws, live streaming sales and more.